The Weird Circle

 (SFX: Running water, perhaps a sea surf.
 Bell tolls)

-Announcer: Out of the past, phantoms from a world gone by speak again the immortal tale (story name)."
+Announcer: Out of the past, phantoms from a world gone by speak again the immortal tale 'The House and the Brain.'"

 Old Man: "We are met in this cave by the restless sea to reveal the horror in man's minds.
 Listen to the Weird Circle!"